Table of Contents:

 The first step in exercising with your feline friend is understanding how cats play.
 Cats, like all mammals, engage in play as youngsters and continue to do so even after they have grown up.
 Play is a complex learning activity that helps kittens develop social relationships and hone their physical and mental skills.
-But it is also fun, which is why adult cat continue to do it.
-A cat’s play takes three forms, though often it is often difficult to separate them.
+But it is also fun, which is why adult cats continue to do it.
+A cat’s play takes three forms, though it is often difficult to separate them.

 Social play is how kittens learn to interact with their littermates, their mother, other cats, other household pets, and you.
 During social play, kittens test their world and learn their place in it.
 Kittens develop personality traits that accompany them into adulthood based on these playful interactions.
-As a kitten grows, social play with littermates gives way to social play with their human caregiver(s), assuming that the kitten is adopted into a family and is not simply fending for herself.
+As a kitten grows, social play with littermates gives way to social play with their human caregiver(s), assuming that the kitten is adopted into a family and is not simply fending for itself.

 An active cat is a confident cat.
 The running and jumping of locomotor play helps a kitten increase strength, coordination, and flexibility.
-Locomotor play stimulates a cat’s appetite while helping to keep her physically fit.
+Locomotor play stimulates a cat’s appetite while helping to keep them physically fit.
 In addition, locomotor play helps eliminate boredom.
 An active play session in the evening can help reduce a cat’s nocturnal perambulations, which otherwise may keep the cat’s owner awake.